ThinkR-open/fakir/README.md

 You can translate to other locales by providing :

--   new `vec` in "R/utils"
+  - new `vec` in “R/utils”
--   new `local` in "R/fakethis"
+  - new `local` in “R/fake\_client” and “R/fake\_transport”

 ### New dataset

-Feel free to create new dataset generators.
+Feel free to create new datasets generators.

-COC
+## COC
----

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.